ToniCoding/SimpleMacroCounter/README.md

 - Connecting to the SMC database.
 - Creating, deleting and retrieving information about users at database level.
 - Calculating the calorie intake based on macro-nutrients.
+- Register and login at database level.

 ### Technologies used.
 - Backend:
     - PHP.
     - PHP PDO (databases).
+    - Apache.
     - MySQL.

+- Frontend (Not implemented but will be):
+    - Tailwind CSS.
+    - SASS.

 ### Roadmap
 - Total control over users.